comunica/website/pages/blog/2021-06-21-comunica_association_bounties.md

 and that all finances will visible for everyone via the [Open Collective platform](https://opencollective.com/).

 Even though the Comunica Association is a non-profit organization.
-It will attempt to raise funds through the bounty program and memberships in order to secure funding for hiring dedicated developers.
+It will raise funds through the bounty program and memberships in order to secure funding for hiring dedicated developers.
 Such developers can then become dedicated maintainers of Comunica, in order to make the open-source development of Comunica and related RDF/JS libraries more sustainable in the long-term.